mmv-ru/datashield-to-keepass/README.md

 See the LICENSE file for details

 ## Documentation
+Script in alpha stage.
+Keep your old Datashield backup before you shure enought in converted data.

 Look TODO for roadmap and development status

 ### Quick HOWTO
 Now no command line parameters.
 All set in script.

     InputXMLFile = u"Datashield Export_Example.xml"